Pyomo/pyomo/doc/OnlineDocs/explanation/experimental/solvers.rst

 Dual Sign Convention
 --------------------
-Regardless of the solver, Pyomo adopts the following sign convention.
+For all future solver interfaces, Pyomo adopts the following sign convention.
 Given the problem

 .. math::